gruppe-adler/grad_minui/README.md

     href="https://www.youtube.com/user/gruppeadler">YouTube</a> | <a href="https://twitter.com/Gruppe_Adler">Twitter</a></strong></sup>
 </p>

 Gruppe Adler MinUI (GRAD_minui) is an interface mod for Arma 3 which removes some UI components and substitutes some of the vanilla elements with minimalistic replacements to improve immersion and reduce screen cluttering.
-At the moment this mod is only aimed at infantry gameplay (including FFV).
+At the moment this mod is aimed at infantry gameplay (including FFV).

 ## Features
 - Removes chat (except when map is open)